Power of Attorney Lawyers Serving Clients in Raleigh, New Bern, And Morehead City, and Throughout North Carolina

 If you suffered losses because of POA misuse or abuse, you may have legal remedies via a civil lawsuit.
 It’s possible to recover monetary damages for:

 - The value of what was misappropriated from you, plus interest;

 - Court costs; and,

 Contact Our Attorneys in Raleigh, New Bern or Morehead City

-Our clients seeking representation in POA misuse matters trust Howard Stallings to advocate to mitigate their potential losses.
+Our clients seeking representation in POA misuse matters trust Howard Stallings Law Firm to advocate to mitigate their potential losses.
 Our reputation for litigation throughout North Carolina speaks for itself.
 Call us today at 919-821-7700 or contact our office online.
 Free parking is available at our locations.